WELCOME | Remarks from MC

 Panelists:

-Prof Johan Steyn, Founder: AI for Business & Research Fellow, Stellebosch University & AI for Business, South Africa Prof Mustapha El Khayat, Professor emeritus and President of AMLOG, Université Hassan II Mohammedia and AMLOG, France
+Prof Johan Steyn, Founder: AI for Business & Research Fellow, Stellenbosch University & AI for Business, South Africa Keletso Gareebine, Procurement Specialist, Botswana Development Corporation , Botswana

 WEDNESDAY, 15 MARCH 2023